MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/manage-sharepoint-documents.md

 This sample provides exact steps and configuration values to enable document management on the Case entity in Community portal.

-1. Follow the instructions in [Step 1](#step-1-set-up-sharepoint-integration-from-portal-admin-center) to ensure that the portal has permissions to integrate with SharePoint.
+1. Follow the instructions in [Step 1](#step-1-enable-document-management-functionality-in-dynamics-365) to ensure that server-based configuration is complete for Dynamics 365 and SharePoint integration.

-2. Follow the instructions in [Step 2](#step-2-enable-document-management-functionality-in-dynamics-365) to ensure that server-based configuration is complete for Dynamics 365 and SharePoint integration.
+2. Follow the instructions in [Step 2](#step-2-set-up-sharepoint-integration-from-portal-admin-center) to ensure that the portal has permissions to integrate with SharePoint.

 3. Follow the instructions in [Step 3](#step-3-enable-document-management-for-entities) to ensure Document Management is enabled for the Case entity.